ICICLE

 Please check SIG/MIG page for general information, the calendar for meeting days/times and the website for updates.
 (Times are in Eastern Time.)

-• Competencies, Credentials and Curriculum SIG is meeting on Tuesday, October 21st at 1pm ET.
+• Competencies, Credentials and Curriculum SIG is meeting in Tuesday, December 16th, 2025 at 1pm ET.

-• Design SIG is meeting on Tuesday, September 30th at 2pm ET.
+• Design SIG is meeting on Tuesday, January 27th, 2026 at 2pm ET.
+No meeting in December due to holidays.

-• Workforce MIG is meeting on Friday, September 26th at 12pm ET.
+• Workforce MIG (formerly Corporate MIG) is meeting on Friday, December 19th, 2025 at 12pm ET.

-We look forward to seeing you at our September 17th community call for a conversation on data infrastructure and instrumentation facilitated by Erin Czerwinski and Jim Paradiso, in the ICICLE LinkedIn group, or on the Discord community.
+We look forward to seeing you at our December 16th community call, in the ICICLE LinkedIn group, or on the Discord community.
+Our next community call is January 21, 2026.

 • August 2025 Newsletter